oldcoder01/api-gateway-proxy-mini/docs/ARCHITECTURE.md

     - Returns service status, service name, request id, and timestamp.
   - **`itemsController.js`**
     - `listItems(event, context)` – fetches all items.
+    - `getItemByIdHandler(event, context)` – fetches one item by id.
     - `createItemHandler(event, context)` – creates a new item from `event.body`.
+    - `updateItemHandler(event, context)` – updates an existing item.
+    - `deleteItemHandler(event, context)` – deletes an item by id.

 - **Services (`src/app/services/itemsService.js`)**
   - `getAllItems()` – queries the database for all items, sorted by `created_at` desc.
+  - `getItemById(id)` – queries for a single item by id.
   - `createItem(name)` – inserts a new item and returns the created row.
+  - `updateItem(id, name)` – updates the name of an item and returns the updated row.
+  - `deleteItem(id)` – deletes an item and returns a boolean indicating success.
   - Contains the domain/business logic and DB access; controllers stay thin.

 - **DB Client (`src/app/db/client.js`)**